-Petra Matić (Croatia) is a curator, artist, and activist.
+Petra Matić (Croatia) is an artist, curator, and activist.

 Oriented around the social and spatial politics of collective actions, hospitality, and conviviality, Petra's current research examines the socio-political histories of the Non-Aligned Movement and its constituent choreography of movement, exchanges, and solidarity.